lyuwenhan/minecraft-java-edition-mods/best-armor/README.md

 The sword uses the `fell_out_of_world` damage type.

-This is the same damage type associated with void damage rather than normal melee damage.
+This is the damage type associated with void damage rather than normal melee damage.

 ### Attributes